cloudstk/DNS/Microsoft-Defender-for-DNS/README.md

 To enable enhanced security features on one subscription:
 --
-- From Defender for Cloud's main menu, select Environment settings.
+- From Defender for Cloud's main menu, select *Environment settings*.
-- Select the subscription or workspace that you want to protect.
+- Select the *subscription or workspace* that you want to protect.
 - Select Enable all Microsoft Defender plans to upgrade.
 - Select Save.